 How to Effectively Lead a Remote Sales Team

-Now more than ever companies need Leaders, not Managers and as if the role of the Sales Manager is not difficult enough, this tragedy is now dumped on us all.
+Now more than ever companies need Leaders, not sales managers, and as if the role of sales managers is not difficult enough, this tragedy is now dumped on us all.

 Like every recession before, this recession will pass and our economy will recover albeit the shape and type of economy will be different however never forget, nothing happens until someone sells something.

 Sales are the lifeblood of every business and as long as you can sell you will find employment.